 is to act as a repository for the documented work of the Global Risk Policy Group.
 The group investigates, analyses and provide assessments on:

 - the current level of threat from global catastrophic risks

-- the nature of current action plans of governments and other relevant decision-makers worldwide for building the capacity to
+- the nature of current actions of governments and other relevant entities worldwide for building the capacity to

 mitigate these risks at the earliest time, and

-- the current status of implementation of such action plans, including challenges and opportunities arising.
+- the current extent of implementation of such actions, including challenges and opportunities arising.

 What is a